Mary of York: Final years, marriage plans and death

-In 1476 Mary, among others, attended the reburial ceremony for the remains of her paternal grandfather the Duke of York and his second son Edmund, Earl of Rutland at Fotheringay.
-In 1478 Mary attended the wedding of her younger brother Richard, Duke of York and Anne de Mowbray, 8th Countess of Norfolk; in May 1480 she, along with her younger sister Cecily, were made Ladies of the Garter, their older sister Elizabeth had already been named Lady of the Garter in February of the same year.
+In 1476, Mary, among others, attended the reburial ceremony for the remains of her paternal grandfather, the Duke of York, and his second son, Edmund, Earl of Rutland, at Fotheringay.
+In 1478, Mary attended the wedding of her younger brother, Richard, Duke of York, and Anne de Mowbray, 8th Countess of Norfolk.
+In May 1480, she, alongside her younger sister, Cecily, was made a Lady of the Garter; their older sister, Elizabeth, had already been named a Lady of the Garter in February of the same year.
 In addition, there is no information on how Mary lived in her later years; documents of this period contain only information about the political situation in the country and do not affect the private life of the younger members of the royal family.

 At the end of 1481, Mary fell ill and died on 23 May 1482 in the Palace of Placentia.
 The body of the princess was not embalmed, but was dressed in rich clothes and put up for farewell in a church in Greenwich.
 On the same day a memorial mass was celebrated by the Bishop of Norwich James Goldwell; another service was held the next day in the presence of many religious figures and representatives of the nobility: the Bishop of Chichester Edward Story, the Barons Dacre, Dudley and Beauchamp and the Bishop of Salisbury Richard Beauchamp.
 Mary's coffin was taken in a magnificent procession to St George's Chapel at Windsor Castle and was buried in the southeastern part of the chapel, next to Prince George, the third son of Edward IV and Elizabeth Woodville, who died in infancy.
 The mourners at Mary's funeral were the Queen's sister Lady Grey, Lady Catherine Grey, Lady Strange, Baroness Dacre and other ladies.
 Baroness Dacre, after the death of Mary's younger brother George, served as maid of honor and governess to the princess.
 The third and last mass was celebrated after the funeral for commoners.